Van Morrison: 1990s

 The decade saw an upsurge in Van Morrison's collaborations.
 He developed a close association with two vocal talents at opposite ends of their careers: Georgie Fame (with whom Morrison had already worked occasionally) lent his voice and Hammond organ skills to Morrison's band; and Brian Kennedy's vocals complemented the grizzled voice of Morrison, both in studio and live performances.
 He reunited with The Chieftains on their 1995 album, The Long Black Veil, with a reworking of Morrison's song "Have I Told You Lately" winning the Grammy Award for Best Pop Collaboration with Vocals.
 He produced, and was featured on, several tracks with blues legend John Lee Hooker on Hooker's 1997 album, Don't Look Back.
 This album won a Grammy Award for Best Traditional Blues Album in 1998, and the title track "Don't Look Back", a duet with Morrison, took the Grammy for Best Pop Collaboration with Vocals.
 The project capped a series of Morrison and Hooker collaborations that began in 1971 when they performed a duet on the title track of Hooker's 1972 album Never Get Out of These Blues Alive.
 On this album, Hooker also recorded a cover of Morrison's "T.B.
 Sheets".
 Morrison collaborated with Tom Jones on his 1999 album Reload, when the pair sang on Morrison's song, "Sometimes We Cry".

 2000s to present

 Morrison delivered vocals on "The Last Laugh" on Mark Knopfler's Sailing to Philadelphia (2000), and that year also recorded a classic country music duet album, You Win Again with Linda Gail Lewis.
 The album received a three-star review from AllMusic, who called it "a roots effort that never sounds studied".
 In 2004, Morrison was one of the guests on Ray Charles' album Genius Loves Company.
 The pair performed Morrison's "Crazy Love".
 In 2015 he recorded an album of collaborations, Duets: Re-working the Catalogue, which featured, among others, Steve Winwood, Taj Mahal, Mavis Staples, Mick Hucknall, and Morrison's daughter Shana Morrison.
 Morrison also developed a partnership with Joey DeFrancesco, with the pair collaborating on a number of albums.

-During the COVID pandemic Morrison recorded tracks with Eric Clapton criticizing 'harm-reduction' measures.
+During the COVID pandemic in 2021, Morrison recorded tracks with Eric Clapton criticising 'harm-reduction' measures.
+Morrison's stance was criticised by Northern Ireland Health Minister Robin Swann.